Wafeeq-Fareed/My_Portfolio/README.md

 - [Contact Information](#contact-information)

 ## About Me
 I am a Commerce and Computer Applications graduate with a year of experience as an Operations Associate in retail, now transitioning into cybersecurity.
-With a particular focus on <b>Purple Teaming</b>, I am continually expanding my digital skills and security knowledge, dedicated to bridging the gap between offensive and defensive security strategies.
+With a focus on <b>Purple Teaming</b>, I am continuously advancing my digital skills and security expertise, committed to bridging the gap between offensive and defensive strategies.
 ## Certifications
 - CompTIA Security+ (CODE:K45N6L2ZMEQ41TC2 - [www.verify.comptia.org](https://www.certmetrics.com/comptia/public/verification.aspx/))